Schroedinger-Hat/community/community-membership.md

 # Project Owner

 **Note:** This is a generalized high-level description of the role, and the specifics of the project owner role's responsibilities and related processes MUST be defined for individual prijects.
+A project can contain different subprojects with different Project Owners.

 Project Owners are the technical authority for a project in the Schrödinger Hat community.
 They *MUST* have demonstrated both good judgement and responsibility towards the health of that project.
 Project Owners *MUST* set technical direction and make or approve design decisions for their project - either directly or through delegation of these responsibilities.